StefanGrimminck/ES6-T62/assignment5/paper.md

  *(unsigned int*)(io_p2v(pinformatie.dir.set)) =  PIN_TO_BIT(pinformatie.LOC_IN_REG);
 ```
 Here we set the direction of the pin to input by setting the correspoding bit (`PIN_TO_BIT(pinformatie.LOC_IN_REG)`) in register `Px_DIR_SET`.

+Before we can do these operation we first have to map our phyisical pins to their port and corresponding register.
+When doing this we noticed that not all GPIO pins are handled the same way.